 Google Analytics is an extremely useful reporting tool that shows you what visitors are doing on your website.
 Before you start analyzing user behavior, it’s important to make sure your Google Analytics account is set up properly.
 Otherwise, you might not be using GA to its full potential – #whalefail.

-The list starts with high priority items, which are ‘critical to launch’.
-Do not pass go without these – your account isn’t ready to collect data.
+The following items are “critical to launch.”
+Do not move on without these essentials – your account isn’t ready to collect data.
 Next up are medium priority steps.
 If you haven’t completed the mediums, you may pass go, but get them up and running as soon as you’re able.
-Finally, lower priority items are the ‘nice to haves’.
-Once you’re done with the fundamental high and medium priorities, turn your attention here.
+Finally, lower priority items are the “nice to haves.”
+Once you’re done with the fundamental high and medium priorities, turn your attention there.

 Google Analytics Account Setup: High Priority

 Tracking code is on every page of the site

 Universal Analytics is the version you need for accurate tracking.
 Here’s Google’s guide to installing Universal Analytics.